juergenweb/FrontendComments/README.md

 * Enable/disable rating of comments (like/dislike) on per comment field base
 * Offer commenters the receiving of notification emails if a new reply has been posted
 * Queuing the sending of notification emails instead of sending all at once (preventing performance issues by sending to many emails at once)
-* Ajax driven form submission with server side validation without page reload
-* Reply forms will only be loaded on demand
+* Reply forms will only be loaded via AJAX on demand (by clicking on the reply link)
 * Option to send HTML email templates (provided by FrontendForms)
 * Enable/disable the sending of notification emails to a commenter if status of a comment has been changed to "approved" or "SPAM"
 * No dependencies (except FrontendForms)
-* Support for UiKit 3 and Bootstrap 5 framework out of the box
+* Support for UiKit 3, Pico 2 and Bootstrap 5 CSS framework out of the box

 ## Table of contents
 * [Is this a copy of the Comments Fieldtype by Ryan?](#is-this-a-copy-of-the-comments-fieldtype-by-ryan)